kekland/NISApi/README.md

 ### Usage :

 Used to change user password.

 User should be authenticated before changing password.

-Also, it uses data from NISData, therefore it can cause NullPointerException if user was not authenticated beforehand.
+Also, it uses data from NISData, therefore it can cause NullPointerException if user was not authenticated before.

 Your password also should be strong enough (you can check it with NISApi.GetPasswordStrength) to succeed.

 ### Arguments :